Sarah Schafer, MD

 Understanding Sjogren's antibodies (autoantibodies)

-SS-A and SS-B are called “Sjogren’s antibodies”.
-This term is misleading because SS-A and SS-B are not unique to Sjogren’s.
-Like SS-A and SS-B, RF and ANA are also found in other diseases, especially rheumatoid arthritis and systemic lupus erythematosus.
+SSA and SSB are called “Sjogren’s antibodies”.
+This term is misleading because SSA and SSB are not unique to Sjogren’s.
+Like SSA and SSB, RF and ANA are also found in other diseases, especially rheumatoid arthritis and systemic lupus erythematosus.
 About 10% of the healthy population will be positive for one or more of these biomarkers (166).
-Please see the Glossary and the Labs for Diagnosis page to learn more about tests used for diagnosis.
+Please see the Glossary for the definitions of seropositive and seronegative See the Glossary and the Labs for Diagnosis page to learn more about tests used for diagnosis.

 Sjogren’s is a serious systemic disease, even if you don’t have antibodies.

 Some rheumatologists believe, incorrectly, that seronegative patients don’t get systemic complications.
-SS-A negative patients have the potential to develop almost every systemic manifestation that SS-A positive patients do (139) and are actually more likely to have gastrointestinal (112) and neurologic manifestations (161,175,184).
+SSA-negative patients have the potential to develop almost every systemic manifestation that SSA-positive patients do (139) and are actually more likely to have gastrointestinal (112) and neurologic manifestations, especially autonomic disorders and small fiber neuropathy (SFN) (161, 175, 184).
 These systemic features often become symptomatic before sicca (dryness) appears.
 Seronegative patients tend to experience higher levels of fatigue, brain fog and so called “fibromyalgia” (113).
-These debilitating features are usually the top patient concern, yet often remain unaddressed by clinicians (161).
+These debilitating features are a top patient concern, yet often remain unaddressed by clinicians (161).
+Learn why the "fibromyalgia" label should be dropped once people are diagnosed with Sjogren's.

-The only complication that appears unique to SS-A positive patients occurs during pregnancy.
-A small percentage of babies born to SS-A positive women develop congenital heart block and/or neonatal lupus (153).
-There is increasing evidence that SS-A positive patients are distinctly at risk of developing ventricular arrhythmias, but more research is needed.
+The only complication that appears unique to SSA positive patients occurs during pregnancy.
+A small percentage of babies born to SSA positive women develop congenital heart block and/or neonatal lupus (153).
+There is also evidence that SSA positive patients are distinctly at risk of developing ventricular arrhythmias, but more research is needed.

 Lung disease appears to impact seropositive and seronegative Sjogren’s patients at similar rates.
-One recent study showed that 50% of Sjogren’s-associated interstitial lung disease cases were negative for both SS-A and SS-B (192).
+One recent study showed that 50% of Sjogren’s-associated interstitial lung disease cases were seronegative, with patients having neither SSA nor SSB (192).
 The Sjogren’s Pulmonary Clinical Practice Guidelines emphasize that patients should be screened for lung disease regardless of antibody status.

 For an overview of rheumatology care, see the blog post, What is Good Sjogren’s Care?

-What to do if your clinician downplays seronegative Sjogren’s or systemic manifestations
+Self-Advocacy tools: What to do if your clinician downplays seronegative Sjogren’s

 Choose one or two of the following articles to share with your clinician.
 Print out (or email) the entire article if it is available.
 Otherwise, share the abstract.
 Highlight key areas that you want them to see.